Fast Discrepancy Minimization with Hereditary Guarantees: Preliminaries

 We will need a few inequalities regarding normal distributed random variables for the analysis of our algorithm.
 The first is a standard fact that we state without proof: \begin{claim} Let $G \sim \Norm(0,1)$.
 Then, for any $\lambda > 0$, $\Pr[|G| \geq \lambda] \leq 2\exp(-\lambda^2/2)$. \end{claim} Secondly, we need the following fact regarding the distribution of the inner product between a vector $a$ and the projection of a vector with i.i.d. normal distributed entries onto a subspace: \begin{claim} Let $V \in \R^{\ell \times n}$ be a matrix with $\ell \leq n$ orthogonal unit length rows.
 Let $g \in \R^n$ be sampled with $n$ i.i.d. $\Norm(0,1)$ distributed entries and let $a \in \R^n$ be an arbitrary vector.
 Then

 \end{claim} A proof of Claim~\ref{claim:ipprojnormal} can be found in Section~\ref{sec:boring}.

-Finally, we need a version of Azuma's inequality for Martingales with Subgaussian tails. \paragraph{Azuma for Martingales with Subgaussian Tails.} A sequence of random variables $Z_1,Z_2,\dots$ is called a \emph{martingale difference sequence} with respect to another sequence of random variables $X_1,X_2,\dots$, if for any $t$, $Z_{t+1}$ is a function of $X_1,\dots,X_t$, and $\E[Z_{t+1} \mid X_1, \dots, X_t] = 0$ with probability $1$.
+Finally, we need a version of Azuma's inequality for Martingales with Subgaussian tails. \paragraph{Azuma for Martingales with Subgaussian Tails.} A sequence of random variables $Z_1,Z_2,\dots$ is called a \emph{martingale difference sequence} with respect to another sequence of random variables $X_1,X_2,\dots$, if for any $t$, $Z_{t+1}$ is measurable wrt. the sigma algebra generated by $X_1,\dots,X_t$, and $\E[Z_{t+1} \mid X_1, \dots, X_t] = 0$ with probability $1$.

 \begin{theorem}[Shamir~\cite{azuma}] Let $Z_1,\dots,Z_T$ be a martingale difference sequence with respect to a sequence $X_1,\dots,X_T$, and suppose there are constants $b>1$, $c>0$ such that for any $t$ and any $a > 0$, it holds that